Adriwin06/Ultimate-CommonUI-Menu-System/README.md

   - Full WIP Game menu system
   - Easy prompt system
   - VERY complete graphics settings, like there is probably too much settings for a normal user, with engine settings as well as Post Process Volume Settings
   - Save System that saves all settings when you quit/reopen the game.
-You just have to reapply them at the moment.
+They now got reapplied automatically at launch and when openning a level.
   - Main Menu with background map & camera movements
+  - Pause Menu (press ²)
   - Controller support (except in the "Options" menu but I'm working on it)
   - Partial French Localization
   - Every text is on a single string table so it's easier to edit it and to make localization (it's also faster) [for the last commits I didn't take the time to actually add each text in the string table]